Tybee Island, Georgia: Demographics

-There were 1,360 households, out of which 12.6% had children under the age of 18 living with them, 47.5% were married couples living together, 6.5% had a female householder with no husband present, and 43.2% were non-families.
-32.1% of all households were made up of individuals, and 12.1% had someone living alone who was 65 years of age or older.
-The average household size was 2.11 and the average family size was 2.65.

-In the city, the population was spread out, with 11.9% under the age of 18, 6.0% from 18 to 24, 18.0% from 25 to 44, 41.3% from 45 to 64, and 22.8% who were 65 years of age or older.
-The median age was 53.2 years.
-For every 100 females, there were 94.7 males.

-The median income for a household in the city was $53,732, and the median income for a family was $67,202.
-Males had a median income of $41,974 versus $43,382 for females.
-The per capita income for the city was $35,109.
-About 1.5% of families and 4.2% of the population were below the poverty line, including 1.9% of those age 65 or over.

 Crime rate

-Violent crime rate for Tybee for every 100 K people is lower than Georgia but property crime rate is higher.
-The table below shows the rate of crime per 100 thousand people.
+Tybee's violent crime rate is lower than Georgia's but its property crime rate is higher.
+The table below shows the rate of crime per 100,000 people.

 Events

-Every year since 1987, Tybee Island has had an annual Beach Bum parade, traditionally held in May the weekend before Memorial Day weekend.
-The parade route comes down the main road in Tybee, Butler Avenue, and when parade floats come by onlookers have been known to shoot each other with water-guns.
+Every year since 1987, Tybee Island has had a Beach Bum parade, traditionally held in May the weekend before Memorial Day weekend.
+The parade route comes down Tybee's main road, Butler Avenue, and when parade floats come by onlookers have been known to shoot each other with water guns.

-Tybee Pirate Fest, which began in 2005, is typically held the weekend prior to Columbus Day.
+Tybee Pirate Fest, which began in 2005, is typically held the weekend before Columbus Day.

 Tybee Island was formerly home to "Orange Crush," an annual beach party attracting thousands of students from historically Black colleges and universities.
-The planned 2019 event was canceled after an organizer was arrested, and future events were moved to Jacksonville Beach, Florida with organizers citing "lack of resources, limited parking, civil rights violations, and political injustices."
+The 2019 event was canceled after an organizer was arrested, and future events were moved to Jacksonville Beach, Florida, with organizers citing "lack of resources, limited parking, civil rights violations, and political injustices."
+The event returned to Tybee Island for the 2025 season.

 Education

 Tybee Island is part of the Savannah-Chatham County Public School System.
-For the 2009 to 2010 school year, there were approximately 34,668 students in the district.
+In the 2009-10 school year, there were approximately 34,668 students in the district.

 There is also a public charter school on the island.